Skip to content

 Finding and Choosing Childcare

-A child with significant SEND should be able to attend any childcare setting with extra support.
+A child with significant SEND should be able to attend any childcare setting.
+They may need some extra support.

 The East Sussex Community Information Service (ESCIS) directory can help you find childcare in your area.
 The directory lists nurseries, childminders, playgroups and pre-schools: